utah-cs4470-sp23/class/assignment2/README.md

 (WriteImageCmd (CallExpr sepia (VarExpr middle)) "profile.png")
 ```

-Where the `pp` command is this Racket program for pretty-printing:
+You should feel free to pretty-print your compiler's output using this
+Racket program:

 ``` {.racket}
 #lang racket